jackfoxy/urQL/docs/01-preliminaries.md

 ## Time

 In *urQL* time is both primary and fundamental.
 Every change of state, whether to a database's schema or content, is indexed by time.
-Thus every query is idempotent.
+Thus every query is idempotent becasue each query is implicitly or explicitly associated with a particular state in the series.

 The rules enforcing time primacy in the Obelisk database engine are simple.
 Each database has a most recent schema time and a most recent content time.
 Every subsequent state change, whether to schema or content must be subsequent to the latest of the two times.
 Normally the user never needs to concern himself with this requirement.
-The database engine just takes care of it because the default `<as-of-time>` for every command is `NOW`, the host system time carried in the Obelisk agent's `now.bowl`. *urQL* scripts default every command in a script (sequence of commands) to `NOW`, so the time result of script execution is as if everything happened "all at once" even though the commands executed sequentially.
-This applies as well to lists of *urQL* command ASTs, for those using a purely programmatic interface (API).
-We will use `script` to mean both in all cases.
+The database engine just takes care of it because the default `<as-of-time>` for every command is `NOW`, the host system time carried in the Obelisk agent's `now.bowl`. *urQL* scripts default every command in a script (sequence of commands) to `NOW`, so the time result of script execution is as if everything happened _all at once_ even though the commands executed sequentially.
 Users only need to be aware of this rule when applying `<as-of-time>` to override `NOW`.
 Violation causes the entire script to fail.
 (Scripts are always atomic.)
 The `CREATE DATABASE` command sets the first schema and content times to the database creation time, one of the reasons `CREATE DATABASE` must be the only command in a script.

-The second, and last, rule is once you introduce a query into a script, all subsequent commands must also be queries.
+The second, and last, rule is once you introduce a query returning results into a script, all subsequent commands must also be queries.
+No further schmema or data changes are allowed.
 Among the metadata returned by queries is the schema and content times (labelled `system time` and `data time`) used by the engine to create the query results.
 The query has a de facto `<as-of-time>` of the latest of the two.
 That is what makes it idempotent.
 You need to specify this `<as-of-time>` to recreate the same query.
 By specifying `<as-of-time>` in a query the engine uses the schema and content in effect at that time to create the results.

 Permission commands `GRANT` and `REVOKE` are outside the scope of time indexing and apply in real time.